American International Group, or AIG, is a life insurance company that provides customizable policies to fit nearly every financial situation.

 AIG's guaranteed issue whole life insurance policies have level premiums for the duration of coverage, which can extend for your entire lifetime.
 Burial insurance policies also come with two riders at no cost, which can provide benefits while you're still alive if you become particularly ill:

-- Chronic Illness Rider: The chronic illness benefit allows you to receive a return of all your premiums paid, up to 50% of your policy's face value, if you're diagnosed with severe cognitive impairment.
+- Chronic illness rider: You may receive a return of all your premiums paid, up to 50% of your policy's face value, if you're diagnosed with severe cognitive impairment.
 It may also provide a benefit if you're unable to perform common activities of daily living.

-- Terminal Illness Rider: The terminal illness rider from AIG allows you to accelerate up to 50% of your policy's death benefit if you're diagnosed with a terminal condition.
+- Terminal illness rider: You may accelerate up to 50% of your policy's death benefit if you're diagnosed with a terminal condition.

 AIG's guaranteed universal life insurance policy is incredibly flexible and a great alternative if you're looking for permanent coverage at a lower price than you'd get with most cash value policies.
 AIG's guaranteed universal life insurance policies are available if you're between the ages of 18 and 80, and they have a minimum death benefit of $100,000.
 Like most guaranteed universal policies, there's some cash value accumulation (guaranteed 2% interest rate), but it's not the core part of the policy.
 The policy is guaranteed to not lapse so long as premiums, which are fixed for the duration specified when you purchase coverage, are paid.